jamcmull/lauds-notated/README.md

-Lauds of the Roman rite with fully notated psalm tones
+Lauds of the Roman rite with partially notated psalm tones